8YBY8sd/cse15l-lab-reports/lab-report-1-week-2.md

 If you forgot your password, here is document teaches you [How to reset your password](https://8yby8sd.github.io/cse15l-lab-reports/How-to-Reset-your-Password.pdf).

 After you get your account, go to Visual Studio Code and open a termainal (Ctrl + `, or use the Terminal → New Terminal menu option).
-Your command will look like this, but with the zz replaced by the letters in your course-specific account.
+Your command will look like this, but with the aub replaced by the letters in your course-specific account.

 ```
-$ ssh cs15lsp22zz@ieng6.ucsd.edu
+$ ssh cs15lsp22aub@ieng6.ucsd.edu
 ```

 (That’s one, five, l (lowercase L))

 Since this is first time you’ve connected to this server, you will probably get a message like this:
 ```
-⤇ ssh cs15lsp22zz@ieng6.ucsd.edu
+⤇ ssh cs15lsp22aub@ieng6.ucsd.edu

 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.